unstoppabledomains/resolution-swift/README.md

 ## Customizing naming services
 Version 0.3.0 introduced the `Configurations` struct that is used for configuring each connected naming service.
-Library support three networks at the moment Ethereum, Polygon and Zilliqa.
+Library supports three networks at the moment Ethereum, Polygon and Zilliqa.
 You can update each network separately.

 ```swift
 let resolution = try Resolution(configs: Configurations(